 #8 Challenge yourself on this Yosemite hike: Half Dome

 This challenging hike covers 14 miles round-trip (via the Mist Trail) and takes 10 to 12 hours, climbing to a 4,600 feet elevation.
 The top portion of Half Dome is accessed by cables and requires a permit.
 The cables are installed after the snow pack melts in the summer and are taken down when winter weather begins to move in during the fall.
 Apply for permits here.

 Although these are some of the most popular trails for hiking in Yosemite Valley, there are many others throughout the park to fit any challenge or requirement.
 Which of my favorite Yosemite hikes would you like to try?

 Planning a hiking trip?
-Be sure to check out our Hiking Travel Resources.
+Be sure to check out our Hiking Travel Planner.